 Put pork on a wire rack in a shallow oven tray.
 Bake for 20 minutes.
 Remove from oven and drizzle with remaining oil.
 Reduce temperature to 150°C and bake for a further 1 hour.

 Remove pork from oven and baste with a little of the pan juices.
 Set aside, uncovered, to rest for 15 minutes.
 Increase oven to 220°C. Bake for a further 10 minutes.

-Carve pork and serve with roast vegetables and apple sauce.
+Carve pork with a carving knife and serve with roast vegetables and apple sauce.

 You might also enjoy cooking this roast pork shoulder